Audio-Visual World Models: Learning Physically Grounded Multisensory Dynamics: Introduction

-As illustrated in Figure~\ref{fig:teaser}, while real-world embodied agents naturally perceive through both visual and auditory channels, existing world models remain confined to unimodal visual prediction.
-This raises a critical question: \textit{How can we formally define and implement an audio-visual world model that accurately captures synchronized multimodal dynamics under precise action control while predicting environmental feedback?}
+This raises a critical question: \textit{How can we formulate and implement an audio-visual world model that captures physically grounded multisensory dynamics under low-level action control?}

 To bridge these gaps, we re-examine world modeling from a multimodal perspective, arguing that a genuine world model must capture how actions propagate through both the visual and acoustic domains over time.
-Our contributions are threefold:
+Because this problem space remains largely unexplored, we take a ground-up approach and first establish a controlled setting in which physically grounded action-conditioned audio-visual dynamics can be isolated, modeled, and evaluated clearly.
+In summary, our contributions are threefold:

-\begin{itemize} \item \textbf{Formal Problem Formulation and Dataset:} To address the first limitation, we provide the first formal definition of Audio-Visual World Models (AVWM), establishing a unified framework for modeling binaural spatial audio, visual observations, precise action control, and task rewards within a POMDP formulation.
-To support this formulation, we construct AVW-4k, comprising approximately 30 hours of synchronized binaural audio-visual data with action annotations and reward signals across 76 indoor environments (Section~\ref{sec:formulation}).
+\textbf{(1) Problem Formulation and Dataset.} To address the first limitation, we provide a unified POMDP-based formulation of Audio-Visual World Models (AVWM), offering a common interface for modeling spatial audio, visual observations and low-level embodied actions within a single action-conditioned prediction setting.
+To support this formulation, we construct AVW-4k, a controlled benchmark comprising approximately 30 hours of synchronized binaural audio-visual data with action annotations across 76 indoor environments (Section \textit{Formulation and Dataset}).

-\item \textbf{Modality Expert with Stagewise Training:} To address the second limitation, we design AV-CDiT, an Audio-Visual Conditional Diffusion Transformer featuring a novel modality expert architecture that balances cross-modal interaction while preserving modality-specific representations.
-We further develop a three-stage training strategy that ensures stable optimization and enhances multimodal integration (Section~\ref{sec:method}).
+\textbf{(2) Modality Expert with Stagewise Training.} To address the second limitation, we design AV-CDiT, an Audio-Visual Conditional Diffusion Transformer featuring a novel modality expert architecture that balances cross-modal interaction while preserving modality-specific representations.
+We further develop a three-stage training strategy that ensures stable optimization and enhances multimodal integration (Section \textit{Methodology}).

-\item \textbf{Comprehensive Experimental Validation:} We conduct extensive experiments demonstrating that our model achieves high-fidelity multimodal prediction across visual, auditory, and reward modalities, and serves as an effective planning tool for continuous audio-visual navigation tasks, validating its utility for downstream embodied AI applications (Section~\ref{sec:experiments}). \end{itemize}
+\textbf{(3) Comprehensive Evaluation and Embodied Planning.} We conduct extensive experiments demonstrating that our model achieves strong multimodal prediction quality together with robust physical consistency, and serves as an effective planning tool for continuous audio-visual navigation tasks, validating its utility for downstream embodied AI applications (Section \textit{Experiments and Results}).